ZiadMuhammad/Nadaratak/README.md

-# Nadaratak.com
+# Nadaratak

-Nadaratak.com is going to be a smart ecommerce platform for buying glasses online.
+Nadaratak is going to be a smart ecommerce platform for buying glasses online.
 You can try on glasses before purchasing them and you can even upload your image to let AI choose the best glasses for you!

 Stay Tuned!